michiiii/SpoolerScanner/README.md

 # SpoolerScanner

+-- > Slightly modified to automatically retrieve all DC and perform the checks

 Check if the spooler (MS-RPRN) is remotely available with powershell/c#

 This is a follow-up of the DerbyCon presentation "The Unintended Risks of Trusting Active Directory @ DerbyCon 2018" made by @tifkin_ (Lee Christensen), @harmj0y(Will Schroeder), @enigma0x3(Matt Nelson)